morriartie/Clipboard-Process/README.md

 The process is defined by a "command" which should be written in the text after a defined separator (default: ##)

+Add this script to a shortcut in your system.
+Type the 'text ##command' and press the shortcut

 ## Examples:

 1+1 ##solve